DomiKamu/OhmerPrems/docs/modules/DeXtral-Kompakt/Manual.md

 Frequency modulation (FM) synthesis was developed mainly by [John Chowning](https://en.wikipedia.org/wiki/John_Chowning) since 1967.
 The first synthesizer who have used the FM synthesis was the Synclavier, manufactured by New England Digital Corp.

-In fact, the Yamaha DX7 is using a very close FM variant, named **PM** (**Phase Modulation**).
+When the DX7 was introduced, the sales department of Yamaha marketed it as a FM synthesizer, likely for marketing reasons, but the engine underneath relies on **PM** (accronym of **Phase Modulation**), a variant very close to FM.

-The DX7 synthesizer was used by many famous artists, like Phil Collins, Michael Jackson, Elton John, George Michael, Sade, A-ha, Prince, Tina Turner, Whitney Houston, Chicago, Billy Ocean, Harold Faltermeyer (Beverly Hills Cop theme, Top Gun Anthem), Genesis, Bon Jovi, Madonna, Stevie Wonder, Level 42, Queen, Berlin (Take My Breath Away), Brian Eno, and more!
+The Yamaha DX7 was used by many famous artists, like Phil Collins, Michael Jackson, Elton John, George Michael, Sade, A-ha, Prince, Tina Turner, Whitney Houston, Chicago, Billy Ocean, Harold Faltermeyer (Beverly Hills Cop theme, Top Gun Anthem), Genesis, Bon Jovi, Madonna, Stevie Wonder, Level 42, Queen, Berlin (Take My Breath Away), Brian Eno, and more!

 The _DeXtral Kompakt_ module for VCV Rack 2 will attempt to recreate - as closest as possible - the essence of the DX7 synthesizer (but without edit features, except **MONOPHONIC** state toggle, and modulation matrices), by using modernized technologies, in particular powerful CPUs, and improved sound quality offered by the most recent audio interfaces.